 4. Click on the “Add Content” button

-5. Put the home page URL of a site that you want to comment on in the field.
+5. Put the home page URL of a site you want to comment on in the field.

 6. To add it to your reader as a source, click on the plus sign